SSM 303–03: Institutional Recruitment Scholarship Deferment Guidelines

 Students awarded specific institutional recruitment scholarships must begin study at ASU in the fall semester following high school graduation.
 Consecutive enrollment in fall and spring semesters is required for renewal of the scholarship.
 Institutional recruitment scholarships may be awarded for a maximum of eight semesters.

 A student may apply to defer the scholarship, under certain circumstances, after attending at least one semester at ASU.
 The student must be meeting the criteria of the scholarship and be in good university standing.
-A committee in the Scholarship Office or Student Financial Assistance reviews each deferment application.
+A committee in Financial Aid and Scholarship Services reviews each deferment application.

 This policy applies to the following institutional recruitment scholarship programs: President’s Scholarship, Provost’s Scholarship, University Scholarship, National Merit Finalist Scholarship*, National Merit Semi-Finalist Scholarship, National Achievement Finalist Scholarship, National Hispanic Finalist Scholarship, Academic Decathlon Scholarship (First-Place Team Member or Top Score), Sun Devil Scholarship, Dean’s Scholarship, Regents High Honors Endorsement (AIMS), Flinn Finalist Scholarship**, Leadership Scholarship, and Maricopa Alliance Scholarship.